CultivateHQ/battlebots/apps/battle_behaviour/README.md

 # BattleBehaviour

-For disabling actions after laser hits
+For reacting to laser hits.